 Bleichen, Museum ship at Hansa Harbor in Hamburg, Germany

-The MS Bleichen is a preserved cargo ship docked at the Bremer Kai waterfront in Hamburg harbor.
-The vessel serves as a museum and shows the layout and structure of a multipurpose transport ship from the postwar era.
+MS Bleichen is a preserved cargo ship from the postwar era docked at the Bremer Kai in Hamburg harbor, now open as a museum vessel.
+The ship is about 280 feet (85 m) long and shows the layout of a multipurpose freighter, with cargo holds, deck equipment, and crew quarters.

 The community of curious travelers